serhioms/DisruptorFlow/README.md

 ## Flow

-Flow is descendent of class TaskFlow.
-Constructor of this class accept any amount of sync/async tasks.
-Also you can set specific exception handler for the flow.
+Flow (or subflow) is descendant from TaskFlow<T>.
+You can set many sync/asyn tasks for the flow in constructor or vie setter.
+All this task will be executed sequentially.
+You can set specific exception handler for the flow/subflow.

 	    TaskFlow<TestContext> flow = new TaskFlow<TestContext>(
 	            new TestSyncTask(),
 	            new TestAsyncTask(),
 	            new TestSyncTask());

-## Disruptor Flow
+## Flow Disruptor

-Disruptor flow is a generic task processor class.
-You have to specify which class to be a context for all your task.
-Also you can set default exception handler (System.out handler predefined).
+Flow disruptor is generic class which perform task flow execution in pipeline pattern.
+Pipeline pattern described [here](https://github.com/LMAX-Exchange/disruptor/blob/master/docs/Disruptor.docx).
+The only parameter of flow disruptor is context class.

 	    DisruptorFlow<TestContext> dflow = new DisruptorFlow<TestContext>();
         ***
 	    dflow.start();
         ***
-	    dflow.shutdown();
+	    dflow.stop();

 ## Exception Handler

-Exception Handler is a generic class which invokes by disruptor flow processor in case of any exception happen during task execution.
-It provide the flow context.
+Exception Handler is generic class which flow disruptor call on any exception happen during task execution.
+There is default handler implemented as simple as System.err messenger.

 	    dflow.setExceptionHandler(new ExceptionHandler<TestContext>(){
 	        @Override